akhilayyagari/RTL/README.md

 # 2. Launching RTL Kernel Wizard
 The RTL Kernel Wizard can be launched with two different methods: from the SDx™ Development Environment or from the Vivado® IDE.
 The SDx Development Environment provides a more seemless experience, but IP management is limited.
 The Vivado IDE is recommended if multiple kernels are going to be generated and allows for better re-entrant workflows.
-1. Launch SDx Development Environment.
+1. Launch SDx Development Environment(SDX 2017.1).
-2. Create Project (SDAccel Product Type).
+2. Create Project (SDAccel Product Type) with application Project.
 3. Click Xilinx > Create RTL Kernel....
-4. Then you will be prompted with the Create RTL Kernel window, click next.
+4. Then you will be prompted with the Create RTL Kernel window, click next, click next, click next.
-5. In the general settings window select the number of clocks the design needs and click next.
-6. The scalar window asks for number of scalar arguments in the design.Scalar arguments are used to pass control type of information to the kernels.
-Scalar arguments can not be read back from the host.

-_This design doesn't have any constants as inputs, so we will keep the number of scalar arguments to default '1'and click next_.
+`_This design doesn't have any constants as inputs, so we will keep the number of scalar arguments to default '1'and click next_.`

 ![scalar](https://user-images.githubusercontent.com/32319498/31472131-aba90efe-aea1-11e7-9892-721ef5501b52.PNG)

 7. Global memory is accessed by the kernel through AXI4 master interfaces.
 Each AXI4 interface operates independently of each other.
 Each AXI4 interface may be connected to one or more memory controllers to off chip memory such as DDR4.
 Global memory is primarily used to pass large data sets to and from the kernel from the host.
 It can also be used to pass data between kernels.

-_This current design uses one AXI Master port and four arguments associated with it, once selected click Next_.
+`_This current design uses one AXI Master port and four arguments associated with it, once selected click Next_.`

 ![master_or](https://user-images.githubusercontent.com/32319498/31472114-83e8981c-aea1-11e7-9e60-959aa3c37392.PNG)